NVE/nve-git-intro/README.md

 Create a user account on [GitHub](http://www.github.com).

 Gather some code which is suitable for sharing.
-It can be a small script to a large model.
+It can be a small script or a large model.

 ## Agenda of the workshop